Ransinghsatyajitray/FSDS_End_to_End/README.md

 ```

 or
-We can use the source code GUI approach > press on plus (+ stage change) > commit message > publish -> the code will go to github
+We can use the source code GUI approach > 1. press on plus (+ stage change) > 2. commit message > publish (only 1st time) / else tick mark -> the code will go to github